 In order to satisfy my quest to find the ideal currency transfer company for my upcoming transfer of 100,000 USD to GBP, I tried my luck with US Forex (now branded under giant OFX) Review.
-US Forex Review had sustained mixed reviews of their services and thus, I decided to see how they handled my particular case in order to decide whether they beat out Currencies First or World First.
+US Forex Review had sustained great reviews of their services and thus, I decided to see how they handled my particular case in order to decide whether they beat out Currencies Direct or World First.
 Below is what I found in my attempts to sign up for their currency transfer service and to receive a quote for my prospective transfer.

 The registration process started out strong with the usual required information for the industry.
 Here is the page that was initially needed from the prospective customer to register with US Forex’s service.
 The important aspect to note with US Forex is that they start the information that they request in order to determine your prospective domicile.
 At that point, they get into the specifics of what kind of amount and in what currency that you are considering transferring.
 This is how they direct you to the proper department and determine if you are a risk for potential money laundering.